eduazzolin/power-bi-data-model-docs/README.md

 - Supports pbip projects and model.bim files.

 ## How to use
-1. Install the required packages by running the command `pip install -r requirements.txt`.
+1. Install the required packages by running the command `pip install -r ./docs/requirements.txt`.
 2. Run the script `main.py` with the command ``python main.py`` and follow the instructions.
 3. The script will generate the chosen document in the same folder.